-It was love at first bite, the spicy garlic, tangy lemon, the sweet crispy veggies, refreshing herbs, followed by the perfect crunch!
+It was love at first bite, the spicy garlic, tangy lemon, the sweet crispy veggies, and refreshing herbs, followed by the perfect crunch!
 I was so blown away by all of its deliciousness.
-From that day forward I was officially a fattoush lover!
+From that day forward, I was officially a fattoush lover!

 What is a Fattoush?